 And all of these will be available to stream on Disney Plus, including the three most profitable films ever made: Avatar, Avengers: Endgame and Star Wars: The Force Awakens.

-This means that, going forward, Disney Plus will likely be the only streaming platform where you can see huge box office hits like Star Wars: The Rise of Skywalker, Captain Marvel and all future releases from both Lucasfilm and Marvel.
+This means that going forward, Disney Plus will be the only streaming platform where you can see huge box-office hits from both Lucasfilm and Marvel.

 But that’s not all.
 Disney Plus is more than just a repository for all of its movies, as Disney has invested heavily in creating new, original content that will appear exclusively on the streaming platform.

-In fact, Disney's chief financial officer, Christine McCarthy, stated that the firm is investing at least $1 billion into original content within the first year.
+In fact, Disney's chief financial officer, Christine McCarthy, stated that the firm is invested at least $1 billion into original content within the first year.

-At the time of writing, this equates to 10 new movies and 25 original series in the works.
+At the time of launch, this equated to 10 new movies and 25 original series in the works.